Last Updated on July 2, 2026 by Daniel Globe

 Tipping in Other Service Sectors

-In various service sectors across London, understanding proper tipping practices can enhance your experiences and show appreciation for quality service.
-Tipping cultural differences exist beyond restaurants, so knowing the norms helps you avoid awkward situations.
+In various service sectors across London, understanding proper tipping practices helps you show appreciation appropriately and avoid awkward situations.

-Understanding tipping customs across London’s service sectors enhances your experience and ensures respectful interactions.
+Understanding tipping customs across London’s service sectors makes for smoother, more respectful interactions.

-- Beauty and Spa Services: If you receive a massage or beauty treatment, tipping around 10% is customary.
-Some salons include service charges, so check your bill before tipping.
+- Beauty and Spa Services: For a massage or beauty treatment, tipping around 10% is customary.
+Some salons include a service charge, so check your bill before tipping.

-- Transport Services: Tipping taxi or private drivers around 10-15% is standard, especially if they assist with luggage or provide excellent service.
-Show appreciation through thoughtful tipping, respecting local customs.
+- Transport Services: Tipping taxi or private drivers around 10-15% is standard, especially if they assist with luggage.

 Recognizing When Tipping Is Not Necessary